veltzer/teaching-puppet/exercises/your_first_package/README.md

 sudo puppet apply package.pp
 ```

-* Check that the package "xbill" was installed using
+* Check that the package `xbill` was installed using

 ```shell
 dpkg --status xbill